Bảo Đại: Reign

-During the emperor's absence, the his grandmothers and his great-grandmother spend a huge amount of money on gambling and they had to use the emperor's private fund to pay off debts but insufficient.
+During the emperor's absence, his grandmothers and his great-grandmother spent a huge amount of money on gambling and they had to use the emperor's private fund to pay off debts but insufficient.
 To earn the money, those ladies started to sell the officials titles to their creditors who was also the head of the Council of Ministers (Cabinet).
 This led to the determination of eliminating bribery in imperial court.